AndreaFalanti/popnas/README.md

 - **-e**: defines for how many epochs E each child network has to be trained, the default value is 20.
 - **-s**: defines the batch size dimension of the dataset, the default value is 128.
 - **-l**: defines the learning rate of the child CNN networks, the default value is 0.01 (PNAS).
-- **-h**: defines how many times a child network has to be trained from scratch, each time with a different dataset splitting into train set and validation set, in order to minimize the accuracy dependence of the child networks on the splitting.
+- **-h**: defines how many times a child network has to be trained from scratch, each time with a different dataset train-validation split, in order to minimize the accuracy dependence of the child networks on the splitting.
   The default value is 1, if it is set as higher the resulting accuracy is the arithmetic mean of all the accuracies.
 - **-r**: if the user specifies this argument, the algorithm will restore a previous run.
   The correct checkpoint B value, i.e. the number of blocks per cell, needs to be indicated in -c, while the run to recover has to be specified in -t.
 - **-c**: defines the checkpoint B value from which restart if the argument -r is specified in the input command.
 - **-d**: defines the log folder to restore, if the argument -r is specified in the input command.
 The string is encoded as *yyyy-MM-dd-hh-mm-ss*.
 - **-f**: defines the initial number of filters to use.
 Defaults to 24.
 - **-wn**: defines the L2 regularization factor to use in CNNs.
 Defaults to None (not applied if not provided).
 - **--cpu**: if specified, the algorithm will use only the cpu, even if a gpu is actually available.
 Must be specified if the host machine has no gpu.
 - **--abc**: short for "all blocks concatenation".
   If specified, all blocks' output of a cell will be used in concatenation at the end of a cell to build the cell output, instead of concatenating only block outputs not used by other blocks (that is the PNAS implementation behavior, enabled by default).
 - **--pnas**: if specified, the algorithm will not use a regressor, disabling time estimation.
   This will make the computation extremely similar to PNAS algorithm.

 ## Tensorboard
-Trained CNN have a callback for saving info to tensorboard log files.
+Trained CNNs have a callback for saving info to tensorboard log files.
 To access all the runs, run the command:
 ```
 tensorboard --logdir {absolute_path_to_POPNAS_src}\logs\{date}\tensorboard_cnn --port 6096
 ```